by Dirk Brockmann

 This is how it works

 The example above is a spatial SIRS model, similar to the system discussed in the Epidemonic Explorable.
-The backbone of the system is a hexagonal lattice, with 7651 individual sites.
+The backbone of the system is a hexagonal lattice.
 Each site only interacts with its 6 neighboring sites (apart from the boundary sites, that have fewer neighbors).

 Each site can be in one of three states: